sorah/envchain/README.md

 ## Usage

-### Setting variables
+### Saving variables

-Environment variables are set within a specified namespace.
-You can set one or more variables in a single command:
+Environment variables are set within a specified _namespace._ You can set variables in a single command:

 ```
 envchain --set NAMESPACE ENV [ENV ..]
 ```

-After running the command you will be prompted to enter the values for each variable.
-For example we can set two variables (called `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) within a namespace called `aws`:
+You will be prompted to enter the values for each variable.
+For example, we can set two variables... `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` here, within a namespace called `aws`:

 ```
 $ envchain --set aws AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY